akofke/resume-pandoc/alex-kofke-resume.md

 # Summary

 I am a programmer, web developer, and student at the University at Buffalo.
-My greatest experience is with Java, Python, and Javascript/HTML/CSS, but I enjoy constantly learning new languages and technologies.
+My most extensive experience is with Java, Python, and Javascript/HTML/CSS, but I enjoy continually learning new languages and technologies.
 I take pride in writing robust, clean code that is well-documented and tested.